Stephen J. Cannell: Career

 Cannell also acted occasionally, including a recurring role as main antagonist "Dutch" Dixon on his series Renegade.
-He also took a turn in the season 6 episode of Silk Stalkings titled 'Loyalty', in which the script called for lead character Sgt.
+He also took a turn in the season 6 episode of Silk Stalkings titled "Loyalty", in which the script called for lead character Sgt.
 Tom Ryan to tell him, "You look just like that writer on TV," to which Cannell's character, a car salesman, responds, "I get that all the time."
 Cannell appeared as himself in the 2009 pilot of the ABC show Castle and again in two episodes of season two.
 Along with James Patterson, Dennis Lehane, and Michael Connelly, he was one of Castle's poker buddies.
 In season three following Cannell's death, an empty seat at the poker table is described as Cannell's, and remains empty for a full year in tribute to him.

 Beginning in 1995, Cannell turned his attention to writing novels.
 His first novel, The Plan, was released in 1997 by Avon.
 As of 2010, he had written 18, 11 of which featured the character of detective Shane Scully of the Los Angeles Police Department.
 Seven are stand-alone novels.
 The last in the series, Vigilante, was released December 2011 by St. Martin's Press.

 Cannell's TV series The A-Team was remade into a 2010 feature-length film.
 Cannell served as a producer and creative consultant for the project.
 His other series 21 Jump Street was made into a 2012 feature by Columbia Pictures and Metro Goldwyn Mayer, and into the sequel 22 Jump Street which was released in June 2014.

+As of 2026, the rights to most of Cannell's television library are owned by Lionsgate.
+The A-Team and Hunter are currently owned by Comcast (via Universal Television), as are all shows Cannell worked on while employed by Universal (which became co-owned with NBC, which aired The A-Team and Hunter).

+The Commish, which Cannell left as a result of ABC co-producing the series with Genesis Entertainment, is now wholly owned by The Walt Disney Company (via Disney Media and Entertainment Distribution on behalf of ABC Studios), while another Cannell-produced series for ABC, The Greatest American Hero, is now owned by Warner Bros.
+Discovery (via Warner Bros.
+Television).
+That show's original distributor was Lorimar, and Lorimar's library was eventually absorbed into that of Warner Bros.